 END_QUOTE

-Okay, so far so good: according to GNW -- that is, GWT -- consciousness is, as Dehaene puts it, "brain-wide information sharing".
+Okay, so far so good: according to GNW -- same as GWT -- consciousness is, as Dehaene puts it, "brain-wide information sharing".
 It's about messages broadcast to the brain's society of agents, which react to the messages, and compete with each other to contribute messages themselves.
 The sharing among the "community of mind" implies awareness.

 Seems to make sense, right?
 Certainly, Dehaene sees the global workspace as involving information distribution, and so the concept seems entirely consistent with an information-driven view of the mind.
 Koch speaks of finding the "neural correlates of consciousness"?
 Dehaene says he's identified them.
 However, the global workspace is not enough for advocates of IIT: